 IMO, a food outburst (whether it’s whining, crying, tantruming, or what have you) is subtly one of the most difficult to weather, because it’s so easy to give in.
 I’m like: if I just let her have some pieces of cheese, the noise will stop.
 It will be quiet (for a few minutes, hah).
 Wouldn’t that be OK?

-But of course experts say (and we probably know…) this is exactly what NOT to do.
+But of course experts say this is exactly what NOT to do (well, assuming you don’t want to have a rewind-and-repeat scenario, like, whenever…).
 Instead of caving to panhandling for food, we are advised to be firm about sticking to designated meal and snack times.
 And, we are not to let children’s poor responses to a “no” fluster us.
 A child who has a meltdown about being denied a snack is looking to see what happens — does she get the snack?
 Does she get more attention (even if it’s negative)?
 Does she see that she is getting to you?

 The advice we all already know and wish was better: Acknowledge, then ignore, friends, ignore—